msantos/epcap/README.md

         The DataLinkType is an integer representing the link layer, e.g., ethernet, Linux cooked socket.

-        The Time is a tuple in the same format as erlang:now/0, {MegaSecs, Secs, MicroSecs}.
+        The Time is a tuple in the same format as erlang:now/0:

+        {MegaSecs, Secs, MicroSecs}

         The Length corresponds to the actual packet length on the wire.
 The captured packet may have been truncated.
 To get the